General Data Protection Regulation (GDPR)

 (1) In the following, we inform about the collection of personal data when using our website.
 Personal data include all data that can be personally referenced to you such as name, address, email address, user behavior.

-(2) Upon contacting us via email or a contact form, we will store the data you share with us (your email address and, if applicable, your name and phone number) in order to answer your question.
-We will delete the data collected in this context after the purpose is no longer necessary or will limit their processing if legal retention requirements apply.
+(2) Upon contacting us via email, trade show, webcast or a contact form, we will store the data you share with us (your email address and, if applicable, your name and phone number) in order to answer your question.
+We will delete the data collected in this context after 10 years, after the purpose is no longer necessary or will limit their processing if legal retention requirements apply.

 Collection of personal data when you visit our website